 In other episodes we use the ‘drain’ technique to explain how under-water earthquakes, volcanic eruptions and giant tsunamis threaten hundreds of millions of people living around the Pacific Ocean; and to reveal how it is believed the impact of a huge meteor in the Gulf of Mexico wiped out the dinosaurs.
 We explore the incredible infrastructure that connects oil fields in the Gulf to USA mainland; as well as a network of underwater cables in Asia that are vital to the operation of the World-Wide-Web.

 Closer to home, one of the episodes Malaysia Airlines 370 uses exclusive access – to air-crash investigators, news archive, and data collected by the most expensive search ever undertaken for a missing aircraft – to reveal what is currently known about the tragic disappearance of Malaysian Airlines flight MH370.
 It shows, in amazing detail, that part of the Indian Ocean where the plane will most likely be found one day, and uses computer generated animation to explore theories as to what really happened.

-It’s been a huge undertaking by many talented people to get this series completed and we look forward to it being rolled out world-wide.
+It’s been a huge undertaking by many talented people to get this series completed and we look forward to Drain The Oceans being rolled out world-wide.